marinfotache/Data-Processing-Analysis-Science-with-R/01 R_Introduction_Data Structures/readme.txt

 - presentation and script on main R data types, including popular functions and packages for a specific data type
 - presentation and script on main R data structures (vectors, matrices, data frames, lists etc), including useful base R options and some packages dealing with accessing, filtering and editing the data stucture variables.
-- a list data sets available in some R packages.
+- data sets available in some R packages.